ArianAzg/User-friendly-Graphical-User-Interface-for-Ultrasound-Scan-Processing/README.md

 Requirements
 ------------

+The software requires `Python >= 3.10` for best performance.
+Create an environment in your `Anaconda` using the following command:

+    conda create --name Turtle_US python==3.10

-The Python code is written in Python 3.10.
-All the required Python packages can be installed using the following command:
+All the required Python packages can be installed using the following command in the new environment (i.e., Turtle_US):

     $ pip install -r requirements.txt